ratwolfzero/hopalong_python/README.md

 Performance optimization by using the Numba @njit (nopython=true)

-Avoiding Numpy vectorization, parallelization with Numba / Numna prange, parallel iteration with Python zip is obviously the fastest solution using the @njit decorator and avoids race conditions caused by prange
+Avoiding Numpy vectorization, parallelization with Numba / Numba prange, parallel iteration with Python zip is obviously the fastest solution using the @njit decorator and avoids race conditions caused by prange

 ## User Input